Table of Contents

 Gross description

-- Greyish-white to pale yellow
+- Grayish white to pale yellow

-- Oftentimes not well circumscribed
+- Oftentimes, not well circumscribed

 Gross images